dcunited001/dcunited001.github.io/_pages/writing.md

 few not-very-supportive readers critiqued my work as rambling, but didn't actually demostrate knowledge of the content.
-This further demonstrates their lack of familiarity with my subject matter in general!
-THANK YOU CLUELESS READERS!
-You just proved my content was novel!
+This further demonstrates their lack of familiarity with my subject matter in general! *THANK YOU!* You just proved my content was novel!

 Regardless, this piece's "rambling" nature is proof of genius: I didn’t